 In cases where consent is required for the collection of information, if consent was granted at the time of collection, it is not necessary to re-seek consent if you plan to use the person’s information for the same purpose or a reasonably expected related purpose for which it was collected.
-However, it is good practice for schools to ensure they have communicated clearly what those purposes are, refer to Collection Statements.
+However, it is good practice for schools to ensure they have communicated clearly what those purposes are, refer to Collection notices.

 In some circumstances, schools may need to ensure specific consent is obtained, with the most common being photographs and recordings of staff and students, and research in schools.

 The following information sets out the Department’s policy on when consent must be obtained to collect, use and/or disclose personal and health information.